 building a strong foundation

 We have designed our courses in a building block style.

-Once you feel confident with the skills in 101, we can move on to 201 where we can fine-tune things like corner exit traction, body position, trail braking, and adjusting to altered lines.
+Once you feel confident with the skills in 101, we can move on to 201 where we can fine-tune things like corner exit traction, body position, and trail braking.

-Our Cornering 101 course is so good that some students come back and do it again.
+Our Cornering101 course is so good that many students come back and do it again.

 Riding any motorcycle has some common elements